How to Write a Novel: A 7-Step Guide

 Outlining serves as a tool for organizing your thoughts and creating a roadmap for your novel.
 Your initial outline could be driven by a character or an idea for a plot, but it’s vital, Flagg said, to start with a central concept before expanding outward.

-Regardless of the structure you choose, try to balance plot-driven scenes, which advance the storyline, with character development moments that reveal personalities, motivations and growth.
+Regardless of how you outline your story, try to balance plot-driven scenes, which advance the storyline, with character development moments that reveal personalities, motivations and growth.
 “Not too many plot scenes happen without character development, and vice versa,” Flagg said.

 Creating Your Characters